exmelendez/tech_connect-js/units/unit_1/exercises/2a/README.md

 - Display results using template literals and rendering to an HTML paragraph element
 - Making use of Event Listener functions
 - User ability to add as many inputs as they wish, the program will calculate average based on number of valid entries
-- Conditional checks to ensure data is not missed or empty
+- Conditional checks to ensure data is not missing or empty
 - Empty inputs are ignored and not used to total score
 - Empty _name_ input results in a standard _student_ title rendering in result
 - All entries converted to number to ensure properly calculation